Koboo/at-command/README.md

 public class TestPlugin extends JavaPlugin {
     public void onEnable() {
         Environment environment = AtCommand.getEnvironment();
-        // Add an instance of the manager to the dependency-registry environment.addDependency(new MyDatabaseManager());
+        // Add an instance of your object to the dependencies of the environment environment.addDependency(new MyDatabaseManager());

-        // Register all commands in the package "eu.koboo.at.command.test" and "eu.koboo.otherplugin.commands" environment.registerCommandsIn("eu.koboo.atcommand.test", "eu.koboo.otherplugin.commands");
+        // Register all commands in the packages "eu.koboo.at.command.test" and "eu.koboo.otherplugin.commands" environment.registerCommandsIn("eu.koboo.atcommand.test", "eu.koboo.otherplugin.commands");
     }
 }